nanochess/bootLogo/README.md

 ## More on this?

-Do you would to learn 8086/8088 assembler?
-Get my book Programming Boot Sector Games containing a 8086/8088 crash course!
+Do you want to learn 8086/8088 assembler?
+Get my book Programming Boot Sector Games containing an 8086/8088 crash course!

 Now available from Lulu: